Sunday, November 15, 2015

 Amadeo gave his friend a pained look and said: "Don't call me that."
 The nickname was a combination of the middle of his name and the fact that he became very intense while wrestling, but to 'Deo it sounded like he belonged in an asylum somewhere.

 "Sorry...
 Mad Man.
 It won't happen again."
 Milo chuckled.

 "Get outta here or I'm gonna pound you one."
 Amadeo threatened, playfully punching Milo on the shoulder.

-"Move it, man!" came an irate voice from behind him.
+"Move it, dude!" came an irate voice from behind him.
 "You're holding up the line!"

-"Sorry about that." he replied with a charming smile.
-He walked up to the stack of trays, took a tray and some silverware and headed toward the lunch ladies to inspect the day's endeavors.
+"Sorry about that," he replied with a charming smile.
+He walked up to the stack of trays, took one and some silverware and headed toward the lunch ladies to inspect the day's endeavors.
 Stew.
 At least, it looked like stew.
 Stuff that was called Italian bread but was really the stale white bread left over from the day before, and pats of rock hard butter.
 Green beans.
-Assorted sandwiches.
+The usual peanut butter and jelly or bologna sandwiches.
 Fruit that looked as though it had seen better days.
 Nothing that couldn't be made to taste a lot better by adding a half pound or so of salt and pepper, he thought.
-It was against the rules but he snatched up several more pats of the butter and slid down the line to the next server who offered a bowl of wilted greens covered with croutons which were last week’s bread sacrifice.
+It was against the rules but he snatched up several more pats of butter and slid down the line to the next server who offered a bowl of wilted greens covered with croutons which were last week’s bread sacrifice.

 The last woman smiled as she placed a pint of milk and an only slightly wizened apple on his tray.
 He smiled back, paid his thirty cents, and turned to scan the room again, paying special attention to the corners.